neverfap-deluxe/nfd-api/content/content_podcast/EP_11_practice_and_consistency_are_your_best_friends.md

   - I run a subreddit.
 A great place to make fun of porn addicts.
   - I have a Patreon.
 Let's make Reade rich again.

+- Now apologises for not doing the podcast more regularly.

-- Before I begin, I have two updates:
+- Before I begin, I have a few updates:
   - Firstly, sorry for not doing the guided meditations (explain)
   - Secondly, I've invented/come up with a new way to meditate!
 It's called hovering! (explain)